JesseSGallagher/LearningGraphQL/README.md

 #### Get All Games
 ---
-This would get you a list of all the games listed, displaying their id, name, and studioID.
+This would get you a list of all the games, displaying their id, name, and studioID.
 (You can add or remove retrieved fields as needed)
 ```
 {
   games {